Lipedema

 Lipedema is a condition that is almost exclusively found in women and results in enlargement of both legs due to deposits of fat under the skin.
-Women of any weight may develop lipedema and the fat associated with lipedema is resistant to traditional weight-loss methods.
-There is no cure and typically it gets worse over time, pain may be present, and patients bruise easily.
-Over time mobility may be reduced, and due to reduced quality of life, patients often experience depression.
+Women of any weight may be affected and the fat is resistant to traditional weight-loss methods.
+There is no cure and typically it gets worse over time, pain may be present, and people bruise more easily.
+Over time mobility may be reduced, and due to reduced quality of life, people often experience depression.
 In severe cases the trunk and upper body may be involved.
-Lipedema is commonly misdiagnosed and is now becoming known as lipoalgia due to there being no edema.

-The cause is unknown but is believed to involve genetics and hormonal factors.
-It often runs in families; having a family member with the condition is a risk factor for developing it.
+The cause is unknown but is believed to involve genetic and hormonal factors that regulate the lymphatic system, thus blocking the return of fats to the bloodstream.
+It often runs in families.
 Other conditions that may present similarly include lipohypertrophy, chronic venous insufficiency, and lymphedema.
-It is estimated to affect up to 11% of women.
-Onset is typically during puberty, pregnancy, or menopause.
+It is commonly misdiagnosed.

-The fat associated with lipedema is shown to be resistant to weight loss methods; however, unlike other fat, lipedema is not associated with increased risks of diabetes or cardiovascular disease.
-Physiotherapy may help to preserve mobility for a little longer than would otherwise be the case.
-Exercise, only as much as the patient is able to do without causing damage to the joints, may help with overall fitness but will not prevent progression of the disease.
+The condition is resistant to weight loss methods; however, unlike other fat it is not associated with an increased risk of diabetes or cardiovascular disease.
+Physiotherapy may help to preserve mobility.
+Exercise may help with overall fitness but will not prevent the progression of the disease.
 Compression stockings can help with pain and make walking easier.
 Regularly moisturising with emollients protects the skin and prevents it from drying out.
-Liposuction to remove the fat can help if the symptoms are particularly severe.
+Liposuction can help if the symptoms are particularly severe.
 While surgery can remove fat tissue it can also damage lymphatic vessels.
 Treatment does not typically result in complete resolution.

-Presentation
+It is estimated to affect up to 11% of women.
+Onset is typically during puberty, pregnancy, or menopause.

+Signs and symptoms

 Associated conditions

-Depression and anxiety are very common for a variety of reasons, particularly the fact that diagnosis usually takes a long time and patients have received much advice on diet and exercise in the meantime, neither of which are effective treatment for the lipedema although they may help associated conditions.
+Depression and anxiety are very common for a variety of reasons, particularly the fact that diagnosis usually takes a long time and patients have received much advice on diet and exercise in the meantime, neither of which are effective treatments for lipedema although they may help associated conditions.
 Joint pain, arthritis, dry skin, fungal infections, cellulitis and slow wound healing are also associated with lipedema.

+Cause

+The cause of lipedema is still unknown.
+There are various hypotheses about its pathophysiology, including altered adipogenesis, microangiopathy, and damage to the lymphatic system disturbing its microcirculation.
+Lipedema has been described in familial clusters, suggesting a genetic component.
+It often appears around times of hormonal change such as puberty, pregnancy, and menopause, suggesting a potential hormonal component.
+Having obesity doesn’t cause lipedema, but more than half of people with this condition have a BMI higher than 35.